Littlaa/cross-course-project-Littlaa/README.md

 - I build this website so I could learn more about how to code.

-- On this website you can shop for new jackets.
+- On this website, you can shop for new jackets.

-- In this project I learned how to build a user friendly, clean and neat website.
+- In this project, I learned how to build a user-friendly, clean and neat website.

 ## Built with